bassetmatt/Neuro-Sings/README.md

 So even if the audio files are identical, it is possible to generate those "duplicates" using the same files, so the albums will be complete.

 ## Disclaimers
-- I don't have extended knowledge about vocaloids, so if I put a producer or lyricist or singer as the "Artist" it doesn't mean anyting, I just probbaly took the name indicated or did some very basic search and put the first name I found as the artist.
+- I don't have extended knowledge about vocaloids, so if I put a producer or lyricist or singer as the "Artist" it doesn't mean anyting, I just probably took the name indicated or did some very basic search and put the first name I found as the artist.
 If a name is more appropriated for any given song please tell me.
 - This lack of knowledge extends to pretty much all the artist that I don't know that well.
 So if a title or artist isn't correct, please tell me.
 - There may be 2-3 exceptions but I don't intend to put all japanese titles in kanas or kanjis.
 - You can create flags in the database, but they work by scanning the flags column, not splitting using the separator, so don't name a flag to be a substring of another or the code may misbehave.